IBM/event-streams/_docs/08-troubleshooting/09-cloudctl-es-fails.md

 ## Causes

-This can be caused if the correct initialization steps have not been performed to login to the {{site.data.reuse.icp}} cluster and initialize the command line tools.
+This error occurs when you have not logged in to the {{site.data.reuse.icp}} cluster and initialized the command line tool.

 ## Resolving the problem

-Ensure you have logged into the {{site.data.reuse.icp}} cluster:
+Ensure you log in to the {{site.data.reuse.icp}} cluster as follows:

 ```
-cloudctl login -a https://CLUSTER_IP:BOOTSTRAP_PORT -u USER_ID -p PASSWORD
+cloudctl login -a https://<master-ip>:8443 --skip-ssl-validation
 ```

-Once logged into {{site.data.reuse.icp}}, initialize the 'es' CLI tool:
+After logging in to {{site.data.reuse.icp}}, initialize the {{site.data.reuse.long_name}} CLI as follows:

 ```
 cloudctl es init